Infection spread for the frog model on trees: Strong recurrence for the self-similar model

-Ram\'\i{}rez and Sidoravicius prove that the field of site occupation counts for the one-per-site frog model on $\ZZ^d$ in continuous time converges to independent Poisson random variables with mean one \cite[Theorem~1.2]{combustion}.
+Ram\'{\i }rez and Sidoravicius proved that the field of site occupation counts for the one-per-site frog model on $\ZZ ^{d}$ in continuous time converges to independent Poisson random variables with mean one \cite[Theorem~1.2]{combustion}.
 Compared to this result, ours provides useful information across times, but it only gives lower bounds.
-Though our result is stated for occupation times at the root only, by \thref{lem:self.similarity} it can be applied to any site starting at the time of its first visit.
+Though our result is stated for occupation times at the root only, by Lemma~$\ref{lem:self.similarity}$ it can be applied to any site starting at the time of its first visit.